 "One need never to go into a museum in Florence," wrote Brian Storts, "for that fair city is a feast to the eyes.
 It is like walking into history itself."
 Florence and its surrounding towns - Sienna, Montepucciano, Pisa, Arrezo - are situated in the heart of Tuscany’s rolling hills.
 The Tuscan landscape is flecked with Terra-cotta rooftops and cypress trees, and by the soft, sun-drenched hues of local marble and clay.

-Tuscan style evolved through layers of history, taking cues from the earliest Etruscan metal craft and pottery, and of course, from the sumptuous world of the Italian Renaissance.
-In Tuscany one finds frescoes, cracked and worn by time, still vibrant with original pigment, depicting ancient deities and the decadence of the late Roman empire.
-Mosaic tiles, wrought iron gates and portals, distinctive bridges and architecture all reinforce the unique Tuscan identity, a particular expression of the Italian soul.
+Tuscan design style evolved through layers of history, taking cues from the earliest Etruscan metal craft and pottery, and of course, from the sumptuous world of the Italian Renaissance.
+Rooted in the region of Italy known as Tuscany, the Tuscan Design style finds frescoes, cracked and worn by time, still vibrant with original pigment, depicting ancient deities and the decadence of the late Roman empire.
+The Tuscan Style is deverse in its use of materials, mosaic tiles, wrought iron gates and portals, distinctive bridges and architecture all reinforce the unique Tuscan identity, a particular expression of the Italian soul.
 Michelangelo, Caravaggio, Brunelleschi, Botticelli, and Cimabue all contributed to Tuscan splendor.
-It’s no wonder Tuscany plays a substantial role in Italian culture and identity.
+It’s no wonder Tuscany design style plays a substantial role in Italian culture and identity.

 Using color at home or in the office - for paintings, furniture or any artistic challenge - takes a good eye, a little know how, and a creative imagination.
 Create custom color schemes and color effects in your home or office.
 Learn how to use the best base color, create a glaze, mixing colors, and more.